 When to read what?

 Look for books that you and your child would like to be surrounded with.
 If you and your child like it, then you can read it over and over again.
 Start with narratives.
 Simple storylines are ideal.
 You may also consider books that contain values and ideas you want to be able to share with the child.
 Young children books should help to consolidate and reiterate concepts, words and ideas you are keen to try with your child so do go for content that is repetitive in concept.
 It might be boring as a read for adults but kids love the familiarity!

 Drawings, pictures and illustrations

 Look at the pictures drawn.
 The illustrations should relate as much as possible to the text on the same page.
 This promotes reading for meaning as well as encourages interaction with the book.
-Good pictures used or illustrations also gives space and opportunities for the little ones to seek for explanation and ask questions.
+Good pictures used or illustrations also give space and opportunities for the little ones to seek for explanation and ask questions.
 All these point to early exposure to good comprehension and reasoning skills.

 How much is too much?